mlane/engineering-system-framework/README.md

 ## Architecture & Systems Layer

-Defines how the shared framework translates into concrete systems — across frontend, backend, and mobile.
+Defines how the shared framework translates into concrete systems — across domains (e.g., BE, Data, FE, Mobile).

 - **Architect Compass:** How we evaluate tradeoffs and balance constraints.
 - **Dependency Health & Deployment:** Safe, maintainable, and automated release cycles.